rustwasm/rustwasm.github.io/_posts/2018-10-24-multithreading-rust-and-wasm.md

 Instead we'll need to arrange for memory to be imported not exported.
-That can be a bit of a pain to set up and work with, though, so `wasm-bindgen` can continue to take care of instantation in the JS bindings so users don't have to worry about it.
+That can be a bit of a pain to set up and work with, though, so `wasm-bindgen` can continue to take care of instantiation in the JS bindings so users don't have to worry about it.

 Note that for now LLVM/LLD also don't currently implement a memory object that's